 Likewise, the habit of Lombok people making pilgrimages to the tombs of saints.
-Pilgrimage like a tomb: "Selaparang, Bintaro, Sekarbela, Loang Balok, Ali Batu, Batu Layar, all these tombs"Tain Acong Cemetery and Tain Acong Keramat : Dog Feces Grave and Dog Feces Sacred ".
-Tuan Guru Mizan Qudsiyah's statement in his lecture on youtube went viral saying "Tain Acong Grave and Tain Acong Sacred Grave: Dog Feces Grave and Dog Feces Sacred Grave"
+Pilgrimage like a tomb: "Selaparang, Bintaro, Sekarbela, Loang Balok, Ali Batu, Batu Layar, all these tombs"Tain Acong Cemetery and Tain Acong Keramat: Dog Feces Grave and Dog Feces Sacred ".
+Tuan Guru Mizan Qudsiyah's statement in his lecture on YouTube went viral saying "Tain Acong Grave and Tain Acong Sacred Grave: Dog Feces Grave and Dog Feces Sacred Grave"

 This statement made the masses in Lombok angry because his statement was considered to hurt public psychology.
 Tuan Guru Mizan Qudsiyah in the end had to be exposed and became the object of netizens' cancellation.
 As for the effect of this cancellation, finally Tuan Guru Mizan Qudsiyah had to lose his access as a lecturer, also had to become a suspect and was detained at the NTB Regional Police for cases of insulting Muslims and even lost his personal access because he was canceled.
-Not only that, the cancellation also ultimately had an impact on the attack.
+Not only that, the cancellation also ultimately had an impact on the attack and burning of his Islamic boarding school, namely the Assunah Islamic Boarding School in Bagek Nyaka, Aikmel District, East Lombok Regency, NTB.

 There are many cases of cancel culture in virtual media, but the case above is part of a small example in seeing the cancel culture phenomenon experienced by public figures, especially Tuan Guru Mizan Qudsiyah as a lecturer who should carry a message of da'wah about peace, hospitality, usefulness, and safety.
-But the fact is the opposite,

-Tuan Guru Mizan Qudsiyah as a preacher must accept cancellation.
-The phenomenon of cancel culture looks simply but the impact is so great on the personal of the people involved in canceling.
+But the fact is the opposite, Tuan Guru Mizan Qudsiyah as a preacher must accept cancellation.
+The phenomenon of cancel culture looks simply, but the impact is so great on the personal of the people involved in canceling.
 Therefore, it requires serious attention and caution for media users before giving statements, actions, comments in the virtual world.